Bagoes-Heikhal/SABA/README.md

 **Result On Android**
 ---
 For building this chat app, we used Kotlin for base Language to building Android App.
-This is the example of SABA UI, Main Home and Chat Asisten
+This is the example of SABA UI, Main Home and Chat Asissten

 ![image text](https://github.com/Bagoes-Heikhal/SABA/blob/Master/Android%20Apps/Picture/11.%20chat%20assisten.jpeg)